ibm-cloud-docs/discovery-data/getting-started-tool.md

 In this short tutorial, we introduce the {{site.data.keyword.discoveryshort}} Sample Project.
 The Sample Project is a great way to tour and try out {{site.data.keyword.discoveryshort}} features.
 At any time, you can click **Restore project defaults** to start over.
 {: shortdesc}

-This information applies to {{site.data.keyword.discoveryshort}} on {{site.data.keyword.cloud_notm}} and Premium plan service instances created on IBM Cloud after 16 July 2020.
+This information applies to {{site.data.keyword.discoveryshort}} on {{site.data.keyword.cloud_notm}} and Premium plan service instances created on {{site.data.keyword.cloud_notm}} after 16 July 2020.
 For Premium instances created before that date and for all Lite and Advanced plans, see [Getting started with Discovery](/docs/discovery?topic=discovery-getting-started).
 {: important}

 ## Before you begin